alexeiberkov/FGElocal/README.md

-# FGElocal
-Here is my local environment for testing PHP local server with personal UI project
+0) install PHP with Composer
+1) create a build folder
+2) clone FGE UI into it
+3) execute composer install
+3) execute server.bat